laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/prices.markdown

 site.logo:
   path: /assets/images/logo.fw.png
 ---
-<h3>Welcome to Laneast dog walking and pet sitting.</h3>
-Hello, from Hannah and Rich.
-We are professional dog walkers, putting the needs of your pet first.

-<h4>What we do</h4>
-  on your pets while you are away.
+Professional dog walking and pet sitting.
+We can also pop in to check on your pets while you are away.
 We've experience of all sorts of small animals, repiles, etc.
   We also are experienced poultry keepers (ducks and chickens) and can look after these while you are away.